aleixmorgadas/ticket-system-kata/README.md

 Analysis phase.
 We will use different techniques to find the essential domain complexity and draw the different bounded contexts.

+The created artifacts are used for the next sessions.
+They can be changed in any moment when necessary.

 2. [**Session II**.
 Domain Implementation][session-2].

+Start implementing the actual application behavior.

 3. [**Session III**.
 Validating Architectural decisions using persistance layers.
 A real environment][session-3].

+Verification that the constrains on a real environment are met.

 ### Starting Technologies